markjivko/rpg/readme.txt

 = [0.2.6] 2020-11-24 =
 * Enhancements
-  * Introducing the Game arena
+  * Introducing the game arena
   * Custom Log In text for the PRO version
   * More i18n work
   * Improved performance related to Robot Crons